-Apply for or renew your certification now!
-If you’re ready to apply for or renew your certification, go to mycna.ca to log in or create your account on MyCNA (formerly NurseONE).
+Read our important dates to learn when you can apply for and renew your specialty certification.
+Promotional poster also available for download.
+If you’re ready to apply for or renew your certification, log in to MyCNA (formerly NurseONE).
 Before doing so, you may want to learn more about the application process or renewal requirements.

 What is certification?

 CNA certification is a nationally recognized nursing specialty credential for nurses.
-We offer 22 nursing practice specialties for registered nurses and, in 2019, we’re pleased to introduce our first certification for licensed/registered practical nurses.
+In 2019 we introduced our first certification for licensed/registered practical nurses.

 To become certified, you must pass a rigorous computer-based exam.
 There are two exam windows annually (see important dates).
 Your exam preparation will be unique, depending on what you already know in your specialty.
-We offer many exam preparation, as do many nursing specialty associations.
+We offer many exam preparation resources, as do many nursing specialty associations.

 If you become certified, your credential will be valid for a five-year term.
 At the end of five years, you can renew by submitting a record of continuous learning hours or rewriting the exam.

 Starting in January, registered psychiatric nurses can apply to write their nursing specialty certification exams in gerontology as well as in psychiatric and mental health.

 The first exam in medical-surgical nursing for licensed/registered practical nurses will take place during the November 1-15 exam window.
 Please note the application period for the new exam will start on June 1.